usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   in nature.&rdquo; &ldquo;Transient lodging&rdquo; does not include residential
   dwelling units intended to be used as a residence.
-The references to &ldquo;dwelling units&rdquo; and &ldquo;dormitories&rdquo; that are in the definition of the 1991 Standards are omitted from the 2010 Standards.</p>
+The references to &ldquo;dwelling units&rdquo; and &ldquo;dormitories&rdquo; that are in the definition of the 1991 Standards are omitted from the 2010 Standards.

-  <p>The comments about the application of transient lodging or
-  residential standards to social service center establishments, and housing at a place of education are addressed separately below.
+The comments about the application of transient lodging or residential standards to social service center establishments, and housing at a place of education are addressed separately below.
 The Department received one additional comment on this issue from an